State schools for people with disabilities

 State schools are a type of institution for people with intellectual and developmental disabilities in the United States.
 These institutions are run by individual states.
 These state schools were and are famous for abuse and neglect.
 In many states, the residents were involuntary sterilized during the eugenics era.
 Many states have closed state schools as part of the deinstitutionalisation movement.

 History

-Hopes of Reformers
+Hopes of reformers

 Many progressive reformers in the mid-1800s noticed the horrible conditions experienced by people with disabilities and wanted to improve them.
 Many people with disabilities were put in prison or poorhouses.

-Dorothea Dix described:"More than nine-thousand idiots, epileptics, and insane in these United States, destitute of appropriate care and protection.
-Bound with galling chains, bowed beneath fetters and heavy iron balls, attached to drag-chains, lacerated with ropes, scourged with rods, and terrified beneath storms of profane execrations and cruel blows; now subject to jibes, and scorn, and torturing tricks, now abandoned to the most loathsome necessities or subject to the vilest and most outrageous violations.Samuel Gridley-Howe and other reformers wanted to establish training schools where people with intellectual disabilities could learn and be prepared for society.